ramzidaher/MusicLang-Final-Uni-Project/README.md

 ## Contact

-For any questions or feedback, please contact me
+For any questions or feedback, please contact me.

+By ensuring clear, consistent formatting and including all necessary details, you can minimize the likelihood of conflicts and make the README file more user-friendly.
+If there are specific conflicts or errors you encountered, please provide more details so I can offer targeted assistance.